DorianAtSchool/SLT_experiments/README.md

 # Introduction

-This repo contains my first experiments with Singular Learning Theroy, Local Learning Coefficient (LLC), grokking, and developmental interpretability.
+This repo contains my first experiments with Singular Learning Theory, Local Learning Coefficient (LLC), grokking, and developmental interpretability.

-The main experiment is in /curriculum_learning and is described in detail below.
+The main experiment is in /main_experiment and is described in detail below.
 It is still a work in progress but some interesting observations can already be seen.
-I aim to conduct more robust experiments in order to make more definitive conclusions and synthesize obsevrations into a blog post.
+I aim to conduct more robust experiments in order to make more definitive conclusions and synthesize observations into a blog post.

 The rest of the repo contains other extra experiments (some work, some don't) reproducing existing papers from scratch (using PyTorch).